backstage/backstage/plugins/jenkins/README.md

 yarn add @backstage/plugin-jenkins
 ```

+2. Add and configure tha backend plugin according to it's instructions

-2. Add the `EntityJenkinsContent` extension to the entity page in the app:
+3. Add the `EntityJenkinsContent` extension to the cicd page and `EntityLatestJenkinsRunCard` to the entity page in the app:

+Note that if you configured a custom JenkinsInfoProvider in step 2, you may need a custom isJenkinsAvailable.

 ```tsx
 // In packages/app/src/components/catalog/EntityPage.tsx